V-Sekai-archive/godot-mtoon-old-dev-project/README.md

   due to a limitation in Godot.
 To compare, I suggest adding `[HDR][GAMMA]` in the Unity shader, or else remove `[HDR]` which also puts the colors into Gamma mode.
   In practice, a Gamma conversion calculator must be used when convering colors.
+- I have not tested all baked lighting / voxel GI variants in Godot.